 A mathematical study of the kinematics and kinetics.
 Topics include rectangular, angular, and curvilinear motion; simple harmonic motion; instant centers, relative velocity and acceleration and their related quantities; work and energy; impulse and momentum.
 Vector mathematics is used.

-Prerequisite: ENT 212 or permission of the instructor.
+ENT 214 Strength of Materials

-ENT 214 • Strength of Materials 3 Credits • Spring • CC-QR • CC-SK
+3 Credits • Spring • CC-QR

 A mathematical study of stresses and deflections of mechanical structures under axial, torsional, and flexural loading.
 Posts, shafts, beams, columns, and other mechanical shapes are studied, including statically indeterminate cases.

-Prerequisite: ENM 152 and ENT 161 or permission of the instructor.
+Prerequisite: ENM 152 and ENT 161 or permission of the

 Recommendation: ENT 212.

+ENT 225

-ENT 225 • Introduction to Computer Aided Manufacturing I 4 Credits • CC-TL
+Introduction to Computer Aided Manufacturing I

-3D solid modeling is utilized to further investigate computer aided design (CAD).
+3-D solid modeling is utilized to further investigate computer aided design (CAD).
 The basics of modeling and machining are studied through the introduction of computer aided manufacturing (CAM) and CNC machine tools.
 Simple parts are designed and created in the lab.

-Prerequisite: ENT 152 or permission of the instructor.
+ENT 226

-ENT 226 • Introduction to Computer Aided Manufacturing II 4 Credits • CC-TL
+Introduction to Computer Aided Manufacturing II

 Use of CNC machine tools will be continued.
 A final project will be required where students will design and manufacture a project using their knowledge and experience with CAD and CAM from the previous labs.
 Students will visit local manufacturing facilities to enhance their knowledge of the manufacturing and metal working process.
-Prerequisite: ENT 225 or permission of the instructor.